 Exceptions for Businesses

-The statute says there no interest rate limit applies to an extension of credit to an organization.
+No interest rate limit applies to an extension of credit to an organization.
 The term “organization” includes “a corporation, government, government subdivision or agency, trust, estate, partnership, joint venture, cooperative, limited liability company, or association.”
 Minn.
 Stat. § 334.022.

 However, practitioners may observe there is a conflict of law between Minnesota Statutes sections 334.022 (no limit) and 334.011 (4.5% limit on loans for less than $100,000 for business or agricultural purposes).
 As of the writing of this article (2018), Minnesota courts have not resolved this conflict.
+This issue also arises in the context of rent-to-own contracts and Minnesota’s usury law.

 Exceptions